EmparYahui/urban-oer-chinese/README.md

-# Urban Linguistic Landscape OER for Chinese (A1–A2)

-This repository contains Open Educational Resources (OER) for task-based language learning in beginner Chinese (A1–A2 CEFR level).

-The materials are based on an urban linguistic landscape approach combined with multimodal production and open pedagogy principles.

-## Purpose

-To provide a reusable and adaptable instructional module that integrates:
-- Urban language learning environments
-- Multimodal student production
-- Task-based language teaching (TBLT)
-- Open Educational Resources (OER)

-## Target learners

-University-level beginner learners of Chinese (A1–A2).

-## Structure (work in progress)

-- Teaching design
-- Learning tasks
-- Assessment rubrics
-- AR integration guidelines
-- Templates and examples

-## License

-This project will be released under an open license (CC BY-SA recommended).
+# Urban Linguistic Landscape OER for Task-Based Chinese Learning (A1–A2)

+This repository accompanies a research-based Open Educational Resources (OER) project focused on urban, task-based language learning in beginner Chinese (A1–A2 CEFR level).

+It is part of an empirical study exploring how urban linguistic landscapes, multimodal production, and augmented reality (AR) can be integrated into open pedagogical designs for language education.

+---

+## 📌 Research context

+This OER is linked to a mixed-methods case study investigating how task-based learning in urban environments can support the co-creation of reusable educational resources.

+The study explores the intersection of:

+- Urban Linguistic Landscapes (ULL)
+- Task-Based Language Teaching (TBLT)
+- Multimodal learning and hybrid writing
+- Linguistic mediation in L2 development
+- Open Educational Resources (OER) and open pedagogy
+- Augmented Reality (AR) as a mediational layer

+---

+## 🎯 Purpose of this repository

+This repository provides:

+- A structured pedagogical model for urban task-based language learning
+- Reusable teaching designs and task sequences
+- Assessment rubrics for linguistic and OER quality
+- Guidelines for AR integration in situated learning
+- Templates for multimodal artefact creation
+- Anonymised examples of learner-generated outputs

+---

+## 🧠 Conceptual contribution

+The project conceptualises OER not as end products, but as a **design principle embedded across the entire learning process**.

+In this model:

+- Tasks are designed as potentially reusable artefacts from the outset
+- Learner outputs are treated as candidates for educational reuse
+- Openness operates as a structuring principle of instructional design
+- Urban environments function as semiotic and pedagogical spaces
+- AR acts as a contextual mediational layer between digital and physical space

+---

+## 🧩 Repository structure

+- `01_teaching_design/` → Pedagogical framework and session design
+- `02_learning_tasks/` → Task sequences for urban learning
+- `03_assessment/` → Rubrics for mediation, multimodality, and OER quality
+- `04_ar_guidelines/` → AR integration framework
+- `05_templates/` → Reusable formats for artefact production
+- `06_examples/` → Anonymised learner outputs

+---

+## 🧪 Methodological note

+The materials in this repository were developed as part of a mixed-methods case study involving:

+- Multimodal artefact analysis
+- Learning diaries
+- Classroom observation
+- Rubric-based evaluation of OER potential

+The dataset consists of learner-generated artefacts produced under an open license (CC BY-SA 4.0).

+---

+## 🔓 Licensing

+Unless otherwise specified, all materials are released under:

+Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)

+This allows reuse, adaptation, and redistribution with appropriate attribution.

+---

+## 📍 Citation

+If you use or adapt this repository, please cite the associated research article (forthcoming or submitted to EUROCALL-related publication venue).

+---

+## 🌐 Educational positioning

+This project contributes to research in:

+- Technology-enhanced language learning (TELL)
+- Open Educational Practices (OEP)
+- Task-based and experiential language pedagogy
+- Multimodal and situated learning design
+- AR-enhanced language education

+---

+## 📝 Note

+This repository is a living OER system.
+It is designed to evolve through reuse, adaptation, and pedagogical iteration across different educational contexts.